-Moreover, we will make use of a look-up table based on Monte Carlo simulations for the estimation of the outage probability.
-From eq.~\eqref{eq:outage:ufull}, we can see that the outage probability depends on $r_u$, $\Gamma_u$, $\mc{F}_u$, $\mb{P}_e$ and $\mb{P}_u$.
-In theory, we can tabulate the outage probability varying these parameters.
-However, populating the table for all the possible vectors $\mb{P}_e$ and $\mb{P}_u$ will lead to a huge number of trials and a huge dimension of the table itself.
-Furthermore, the complexity increases with the number of frequencies employed, obtaining bigger tables for greater frequency sets.
-To overcome these problems, we tabulate the outage probability assuming that the same $P_u$ and the same $P_e$ are used for all the considered mRBs.
+To estimate the outage probability, we will make use of a lookup table based on Monte Carlo simulations.
+From \eqref{eq:outage:ufull}, the outage probability depends on the value of several parameters: $r_u$, $\Gamma_u$, $\mc{F}_u$, $\mb{P}_e$ and $\mb{P}_u$.
+In theory, we can tabulate the outage probability with a specific entry for each of these parameters.
+However, populating the table for all the possible vectors $\mb{P}_e$ and $\mb{P}_u$ will require an extremely large number of trials and a huge dimension of the table itself.
+Furthermore, the complexity increases with the number of channels $\mc{F}_u$ employed, obtaining even bigger tables for greater frequency sets.
+To overcome all these problems, we tabulate the outage probability assuming that the same values of $P_u$ and the same values of $P_e$ are used on all the considered mRBs.
 Let us denote as